ikthedar/blog-drf-api-with-permission-functionality/README.md

 Create a directory for this project called blogapi.
 Then install Django in a new virtual environment create a new Django project (blog_project) and app for blog entries (posts).

+We can view Post Detail page since read-only permissions are allowed.
+However we can not make any PUT or DELETE requests due to our custom IsAuthorOrReadOnly permission class.

+Note that the generic views will only check the object-level permissions for views that retrieve a single model instance.
+If you require object-level filtering of list views–for a collection of instances–you’ll need to filter by overriding the initial queryset.